intileadam/Restaurant-website/readme.md

 4. **Review the live send**: Step 3 opens `/confirm` showing the rendered preview, lint summary, and a sample of recipients pulled from MySQL.
 Adjust batch size or delay as needed.
 5. **Go live**: click “Yes, send to customers.”
 A background thread (`_send_worker`) walks the subscriber list, throttles based on your controls, and writes every event to the live log stream so you can watch progress (and failures) in real time.
 6. **Test unsubscribe**: each email contains a `UNSUBSCRIBE_URL` parameterized with that row’s token.
 Start `php -S 127.0.0.1:8000 -t unsubscribe_service unsubscribe_service/index.php` locally (or deploy it — see below), then click the link in your test message to confirm opt-outs flip `IS_SUBSCRIBED` back to 0.

+Before committing or deploying, run `scripts/preflight.sh` to ensure `.env` is untracked, no obvious secrets slipped into sources, and that no `.log` files live inside the unsubscribe docroot.

 ### Subscriber data & unsubscribe service